aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/worksheetdesign/_index.md

 ```

-whether the worksheet is protected.
+Gets whether the worksheet is protected.
 When a worksheet is protected, all the cells can not be edit except the cell whose IsLocked property is false.

 **Returns:**
 boolean